Hedgehog © Jon Hawkins - Surrey Hills Photography

 Conservation status

-Protected in the UK under the Wildlife and Countryside Act, 1981.
 Priority Species under the UK Post-2010 Biodiversity Framework.

-Round, brown and famously covered in spines, the hedgehog is the UK’s most familiar wild animal.
-They can be spotted in parks and gardens where bushes provide the perfect daytime getaway!
-They love long grass full of insects to feast on once the sun has set.Hedgehogs eat all kinds of invertebrates, as well as amphibians, birds' eggs and anything else they can catch; they particularly like big, crunchy beetles and earthworms, making them a gardener's best friend.
-Hedgehogs hibernate over winter, from about November to April, in a nest of leaves or logs called a 'hibernaculum'.
+Round, brown and famously covered in spines, the hedgehog is one of the UK’s most familiar wild animals.
+These nocturnal mammals can be spotted in parks and gardens, where bushes provide the perfect daytime hiding place or nesting spot.
+They love long grass full of insects to feast on once the sun has set.Hedgehogs eat all kinds of invertebrates, as well as amphibians, birds' eggs and just about anything else they can catch.
+They particularly like big, crunchy beetles and earthworms, making them a gardener's best friend.

 How to identify